Build a Homelab server using an old laptop

 Note: The iptables port forwarding rules also need to be modified accordingly.

-For PVE, there are some one-click optimization scripts that can directly configure passthrough + CPU/HDD/temperature display + change sources/remove subscriptions + CPU turbo boost mode.
+There are some one-click optimization scripts for PVE that can directly configure passthrough + CPU/disk/temperature display + change sources/remove subscriptions + CPU turbo mode.

 1